Arau/hugo-docs-playground/content/v2/docs/usecases/elasticsearch.md

 cd storageos-usecases
 ```

-&nbsp;

-## Installation

 1. Create the kubernetes objects

-   > NOTE: this will install an ES cluster with 3 master, 3 data and 3
+    This will install an ES cluster with 3 master, 3 data and 3 coordinator
-   coordinator nodes.
-Combined they will require ~ 14 GiB of available memory in
+    nodes.
+Combined they will require ~ 14 GiB of available memory in your
-   your cluster, however, more may be used as the application is being used
+    cluster, however, more may be used as the application is being used

     ```bash
     kubectl apply -f ./elasticsearch/
     ```

    Once completed, an internal service object will have been created making the
    cluster available as `http://elasticsearch:9200/` which is the default Kibana
    (when installed via Helm) will be using.